 BEGINNING IN 2022

-(August 26, 2020 – New York) The Hudson Valley Shakespeare Festival (Davis McCallum, Artistic Director; Kate Liberman, Managing Director) today announced that the company will move from its longtime home at Boscobel House and Gardens in Garrison, NY to a new site in Philipstown, NY gifted by philanthropist Christopher Davis as a permanent home for the company.
+(August 26, 2020 – New York) The Hudson Valley Shakespeare (Davis McCallum, Artistic Director; Kate Liberman, Managing Director) today announced that the company will move from its longtime home at Boscobel House and Gardens in Garrison, NY to a new site in Philipstown, NY gifted by philanthropist Christopher Davis as a permanent home for the company.
 In this challenging moment for the performing arts, the gifted parcel of land will offer HVSF the long-term stability of a secure foundation and will serve as a year-round resource for theater artists, audiences, and the entire Hudson Valley community.

 The 34-year-old not-for-profit repertory theater will rebuild its iconic tent as a permanent open-air structure and plans to commence performances at its new location in the summer of 2022.
 Boscobel has invited HVSF back in 2021 for a farewell season to celebrate this 34-year collaboration and the audiences who have supported it.